aldenbe/terraform-session-token/README.md

 -------

 * **John Brandborg** - *Initial work* - [Linkedin](https://www.linkedin.com/in/johnbrandborg/)
+* **Dario Tislar** - *Refactored for usage with mfa configured profile* - [Linkedin](https://www.linkedin.com/in/dario-ti%C5%A1lar-443152144/)

 License
 -------
-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/johnbrandborg/terraform-session-token/blob/master/LICENSE) file for details
+This project is licensed under the GPL3 License - see the [LICENSE.md](https://raw.githubusercontent.com/dac73/terraform-session-token/master/LICENSE) file for details